TimDominikMaurer/PersonalWebsite/content/home/research.md

 ### Toolkit for solving overlapping generations models with linked bequest
 *(joint with [Frederik Bjørn Christensen](https://www.cbs.dk/en/research/departments-and-centres/department-of-economics/staff/fbceco))*

-We describe in detail how to solve and estimate an overlapping generations models with dynasty-linked bequest, idiosyncratic income risk and exogenous retirement.
+We describe in detail how to solve and estimate an overlapping generations model with dynasty-linked bequest, idiosyncratic income risk and exogenous retirement.

 ### Optimal pension policy